 When Eliot vivited Paris with Wyndham Lewis in mid-August 1920, he stayed in the Hôtel Elysée (now gone) on the Rue de Beaune, probably upon the recommendation of Pound, who had taken a room in this hotel in June.
 They brought a box of old shoes that Pound had intended as a gift for Joyce.
 The hotel he frequented in Paris from time to time was the Hôtel Foyot (now the square of Francis-Poulenc, en empty lot) on the Rue de Tournon.
 It was famous for its restaurant.
 Also such writers as Louis Aragon, Mary Butts,George Moore, Dorothy Parker, and Rainer Maria Rilke rented a room at the hotel.

+Eliot and Vivienne were stricken by the Spanish influenza in December 1918; most of The Waste Land was written while he was recovering from the virus.
 After a physical and mental breakdown in 1921, Eliot went to Lausanne for treatment.
-There he completed The Waste Land (1922), a poetic exploration of soul's - or civilization's - struggle for regeneration.
+There he completedhis poetic exploration of soul's - or civilization's - struggle for regeneration.
 Following Pound's suggestion, Eliot reduced The Waste Land to about half its original length, but Pound was not responsible for the form of the poem, its transitions, or lack of them.
 The first version, with Pound's revisions, was published in 1971.